ArasLabs/run-client-method/README.md

 1. Log in to Aras as admin.
 2. Navigate to **Administration > Methods** in the table of contents (TOC).
 3. Search for a client method you would like to test and open it.
-  * The optional test data contains a method for testing called "test run client method".
+- The test package contains a method for testing called "test run client method".
+It will output a result with “Test Complete”.
+4. Click the More […] menu and **Run Client Method**.
-4. Click **Actions > Run Client Method** in the main menu.
+   - Click **Actions > Run Client Method** in the main menu. (v11)

 The Run Client Method action will display a window with the output returned by the method.
 If the method does not return a value, the window will be blank.